shiv12spingo/shiv12spingo.github.io/projects.md

 title: Projects
 ---
 ### Terrorism: Data Analysis & Predictive Modelling
 This was a Data Science (DS203) course project done in pairs.
 After literature survey, we analysed the Global Terrorism Database with effective visualisations.
-Thereafter, we built predictive Machine Learning models using country-wise annual data from many sources on political, social and economic factors influencng terrorism.
+Thereafter, we built predictive Machine Learning models using country-wise annual data from other sources on political, social and economic factors influencng terrorism.
 ### Columbia Disaster & Learnings from Failure
 This was a Term Paper Project done in team as part of the course MM327: Mechanical Behaviour of Materials.
 We investigated why and how did the Space Shuttle Columbia disaster occur.
 We analysed the materials used in the structure and their functions.
 Specifically, I demonstrated how the failure analysis of materials was carried out and the conclusions derived from it.
 We highlighted the scientific, technical, engineering & administrative learnings from the failure of this mission.
 ### Battery Cycle Life Prediction